Kimberley Chambers (author)

-Kimberley Chambers is an English novelist (born on 13 June 1967) who lives in Essex.
+Kimberley Chambers is an English novelist (born on 13 June 1967) who lives in Hornchurch, Greater London.
 She has published sixteen crime novels, including the Mitchells & O'Haras and Butlers series, which are mainly set in Essex or East London.
 She writes gritty, crime family sagas, laced with her trademark humour, most often from the perspective of the villain.
 Three of her novels – Payback, Tainted Love and Life of Crime - have been Sunday Times Number One bestsellers.

 Life

-Chambers was born and brought up in Dagenham, Essex.
+Chambers was born and brought up in Dagenham, Greater London.
 Her mother, Valerie, worked as a typist, and her father, Tom, was a steel erector.
 An only child, she attended John Perry Infants and Junior School and Dagenham Priory Comprehensive, but left without any O-Levels.
 She worked as a market trader on a ladies’ fashion stall in the legendary Roman Road market in the East End.
 She also worked as a pub DJ and as a mini-cab driver in Romford before writing her first novel, Billie Jo, at the age of 38.
 As of 2022 she now lives in Hornchurch.
+Kimberley is a lifelong Tottenham Hotspur supporter.